Cyb3rPh03nix/ogmedina/README.md

 - 🤔 I’m looking for help with finding a career!
 - 💬 Ask me about my dogs or anything!
 - 📫 How to reach me: ogmdeveloper0@gmail.com
-- ⚡ Fun fact: I have a Bachelors in Music and can play any instrument!

 <!--
 **ogmedina/ogmedina** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.